thejcannon/shimlib/src/shimbboleth/buildkite/pipeline_config/README.md

 This module provides rich Python types for working with Buildkite pipeline configurations.

-The primary goal is to enable reading existing pipeline YAML files into strongly-typed Python objects for analysis and transformation, with the ability to write them back out if needed.
+The primary goal is to enable reading existing pipeline YAML files into strongly-typed Python objects for analysis and transformation, with the ability to write them back out as well.

 ## Key Features